 - Be clear and transparent in your communication to your employees or customers about the help desk.
 Setting the expectation of what it can and cannot support but that they will do their best to help, is key.
 The experience an employee or customer has is crucial to how they perceive the whole system.

-What key tool capabilities do you need for a remote help desk?
+What key tool capabilities do you need?

 While there are many capabilities available in modern ITSM solutions, there are three key capabilities needed by a new remote help desk: